Background pattern

 • painful and frequent urination

-• difficulty and pain while urinating
+• difficulty and pain when urinating

 • kidney inflammation

-Very rare(affecting up to 1 in 10,000 people):
+Very rare(may affect up to 1 in 10,000 people):

-• sensation of choking or breathing difficulty
+• feeling of choking or difficulty breathing

 • growth delay in children and adolescents

-Frequency unknown(cannot be estimated from available data):
+Frequency not known(cannot be estimated from the available data):

 • blurred vision

-The use of inhaled corticosteroids in high doses for a prolonged period may cause, in rare cases, effects on the body:
+The use of inhaled corticosteroids in high doses for a prolonged period may cause, in very rare cases, effects on the body:

-• clouding of the lens (cataract)
+• clouding of the lens of the eye (cataract)

 • depression

-These effects are more likely to occur in children.
+These effects are more likely in children.

-Reporting of side effects
+Reporting side effects

-5. Conservation of Trydonis
+5. Storage of Trydonis

-Keep this medication out of the sight and reach of children.
+Keep this medication out of sight and reach of children.

 Do not freeze.